mihai-vlc/path-autocomplete/README.md

 `ext install path-autocomplete`

 ## Options
-- `path-autocomplete.extensionOnImport` - boolean If true it will append the extension as well when inserting the file name
+- `path-autocomplete.extensionOnImport` - boolean If true it will append the extension as well when inserting the file name on import statements.
+- `path-autocomplete.includeExtension` - boolean If true it will append the extension as well when inserting the file name.
 - `path-autocomplete.excludedItems`
     This option allows you to exclude certain files from the suggestions.
     ```